 • Assign a liaison for interdepartmental work and emphasize focus on connections between different areas of the organization (i.e. balancing different medication requirements from clinicians in separate specialties)

-• Emphasize the importance of training for Epic users in any speciality or department
+• Emphasize the importance of training for Epic users in any specialty or department

 MyChart